 The Early Years Foundation Stage (EYFS) has been implemented since September 2009.
-We recognise it as a crucial stage in education, both in its own right and in preparing children for learning in Year 1 and Year 2.
-We believe that all children should be given the best possible start to their education.
+It as a crucial stage in education, both in its own right and in preparing children for learning in Year 1 and Year 2.
+At St Mary's we believe we provide the best possible start to their education and hold that if a child is excited and motivated by learning, especially in the early days at our school, then we are already helping that child to become a lifelong learner.

-The curriculum for the Foundation Stage is organised into seven areas of learning:-
+The Foundation Stage curriculum is organised into seven areas of learning: